Remedies for Hair Loss

 Another survey of men experiencing hair loss supported these results.
 More than 65% of those who tried daily scalp massage reported hair regrowth or at least a slowing down or halting of hair loss.

-To enhance your scalp massage, you can use lavender or peppermint essential oils.
+To enhance your scalp massage, you can use lavender, peppermint, and rosemary essential oils.
 Early studies done on mice show that peppermint oil may enhance hair growth with few negative side effects.
 The same can be said for lavender oil.
 Further research with human subjects is needed to prove the viability of these oils as hair loss remedies.

 Giving up Smoking